askervin/memtierd-abandoned/cmd/memtierd/README.md

 ## Test environment

-This section describes how to use CRI Resource manager's e2e test framework in creating a virtual machine (VM) for testing.
-The test framework allows specifying hardware topology, including the number of CPUs and amount of memory in each NUMA nodes, and choosing Linux distribution to be installed on the VM.
+E2E test framework allows specifying hardware topology, including the number of CPUs and amount of memory in each NUMA nodes, and choosing Linux distribution to be installed on the VM.

 The e2e test framework uses [govm](https://github.com/govm-project/govm) that runs Qemu VMs in